Ultimate Quality Score Guide

 In addition, by testing ads, you can find which ones are more relevant than other ones by looking at your testing data.
 If you are dealing with large numbers of ad groups, then you can employ multi-ad group testing to find your high-level insights that can help to increase your CTRs and Ad Relevance.

 An important step to ad testing is also pausing losing ads.
-If you have an ad with a high number of impressions and low clicks, it will lower your Quality Score.
+If you have an ad with a high number of impressions and low clicks, it will lower your quality score.
 In general, keeping 2-3 ads active in an ad group will allow you to test while ensuring only your top ads are active.

-Diagnosing where to start improving Quality Score
+Diagnosing where to start improving quality score

-To see detailed information on improving your Quality Scores, please watch this short video:
+To see detailed information on improving your quality scores, please watch this short video:

-Your Landing Page experience examines how well your page can help a user find theinformation they are searching for so they can get their answers.
+Your Landing Page experience examines how well your page can help a user find the information they are searching for so they can get their answers.

-While those are the factors that make up Landing Page Experience, it can be difficult to judge if users are finding the content useful.
+While those are the factors that make up the Landing Page Experience, it can be difficult to judge if users are finding the content useful.
 We can use proxies for this type of data by examining bounce rates and dwell times in analytics.

 For other factors, such as speed, we can use tools like Google PageSpeed Insights.